 Hiking in Vang Vieng

-I hiked a lot during my 5-month trip, I did a 3-day hike through the rice terraces of Batad in the Philippines, climbed Mount Doom on the North Island of New Zealand and hiked many other tracks on both the North and South Island of New Zealand.
+I hiked a lot during my 5-month trip, I did a 3-day hike through the rice terraces of Batad in the Philippines and hiked many trails in New Zealand.

-The major difference with the hike in Vang Vieng was the temperature… While the weather had been amazing for pretty much all our previous hikes, we had not hiked in very hot weather… YET;-).
+The major difference with the hike in Vang Vieng was the temperature.
+While the weather had been amazing for pretty much all our previous hikes, we hadn't been hiking in very hot weather (30+ degrees Celcius).

 Even during the hike in Batad, the temperature was quite comfortable because the villages and rice terraces are about 1500 meters above sea level.